 Dr Alex Sceberras Trigona, a Founder Member of DiploFoundation, has been organising courses simulating international negotiations – bilateral and multilateral – at the Mediterranean Academy of Diplomatic Studies, University of Malta, since 1991 as well as for the Geneva Centre for Security Policy, for the Commonwealth, and for the Commission of the European Union, amongst others.
 Dr Trigona served as Malta's Minister of Foreign Affairs from 1981–1987.
 He negotiated Malta's Neutrality Agreements.
 He lobbied for, won, and managed Malta's first ever seat on the United Nations Security Council for 1983/1984.
 His law Doctorate was awarded on the basis of a seminal thesis Constitutional Change and the Maltese Constitution.
 Fundamental constitutional changes in 1974 followed this thesis in both manner and substance.
 He was elected Rhodes Scholar for Malta and read Politics, Economics, and Philosophy at Oriel College, Oxford University for his MA.
 He Lectures on Diplomacy and Diplomatic Practice for International Relations students and on Private International Law at the Law Faculty of the University of Malta.

 Dr Biljana Scott was trained as a linguist (BA in Chinese, M.Phil and D.Phil in Linguistics, University of Oxford).
-She is a Senior Lecturer in Language & Diplomacy at DiploFoundation and an associate of the Chinese Institute at Oxford University.
+She is a Senior Lecturer in Language and Diplomacy at DiploFoundation and an associate of the Chinese Institute at Oxford University (visit).
 She workshops internationally on political rhetoric, diplomatic language public speaking.
 Her current research is on implicit communication and the 'unsaid'.
 Read more on her Language and Diplomacy website.